podium-lib/podium-lib.github.io/docs/api/layout.md

 The event will fire with one the following values:

+-   `instantiated` - When a `Client` has been instantiated but no requests to any podlets have been made.
 -   `initializing` - When one or multiple podlets are requested for the very first time.
 -   `unstable` - When an update of a podlet is detected and is in the process of refetching the manifest.
 -   `stable` - When all registered podlets are using cached manifests and only fetching content.